Richard Evans - Vascular Surgeon

 Peripheral Arterial Disease

-The arteries commonly affected are those carrying blood to the kidneys, stomach, arms and legs.
-Peripheral arterial disease often appears first in your legs, with the most common symptom being dull, cramping leg pain that occurs when exercising but stops when you stand still.
-This is known as "intermittent claudication".
+The arteries commonly affected are those carrying blood to the kidneys, intestines, arms and legs, and the carotid arteries as above.
+Peripheral arterial disease is common in your legs and may present with a dull, cramping leg pain that occurs when you walk or run but stops when you stand still.
+This is known as ‘intermittent claudication’.